llm-bible/llm-bible.github.io/_publications/bondarenko2024llm.markdown

 bibkey: bondarenko2024llm
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2410.21330"}
-tags: ['Security', 'Model Architecture', 'RAG', 'GPT', 'Prompting', 'Applications']
+tags: ['GPT', 'Applications', 'RAG', 'Model Architecture', 'Security', 'Prompting']
 ---
 The retrieval-augmented generation (RAG) approach is used to reduce the confabulation of large language models (LLMs) for question answering by